We are currently recruiting past SHOW participants for two COVID-19 initiatives.

 The Survey of the Health of Wisconsin supports ongoing population health monitoring and research, fosters diverse partnerships, and supports ongoing education in order to promote population health equity and well-being in Wisconsin and beyond.

 The Survey of the Health of Wisconsin (SHOW) is a statewide public health survey designed to help improve health in Wisconsin and throughout the world.
-The program has been operating under the University of Wisconsin School of Medicine and Public Health since 2008.

 As of 2019, the SHOW cohort includes over 6,500 adults and children.
 New participants from all over Wisconsin were recruited from 2008 until 2016.